BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 another example is **BU-Schlüssel 94** for reverse charge transactions which also performs 2 VAT bookings

 ## To Dos
-* In my view the Reference accounting files are ready to use and to be tested by users.
+* Reference accounting files are ready to use and to be tested by users.
 For most users the 1-digit DATEV tax code should be sufficient
 * Further considerations: How important are the more-digit booking codes for DATEV export/import?
 Are they necessary to be implemented or can bookings be handed over without using automatic tax codes but in seperate manual bookings?
 * It could be useful to test various DATEV export/ import files with different types of EU-transactions (Steuerberater?)